yahyabakleh12/streetserver2/README.md

 The JSON response includes the access token and token type.
 The JWT payload now also contains a `roles` field listing the names of the user's roles.
+Tokens are valid for 24 hours by default.

 Use the returned token in the `Authorization` header when calling other
 endpoints: